gabrieleara/PCSettings/notebook/Extra-Mechatronics.md

 > Clocks and timers within a Cortex processor are connected to various different clock sources, all delivered starting from the clock source provided on the left.
 These clock sources are:
 > - `HCLK`: is the actual processor clock source and it drives SysTick timer.
 > - `FCLK`: it is synchronized with HCLK, but it's not affected by sleeping condition of the processor, in which `HCLK` stops; `FCLK` ensures that interrupts can be sampled, and sleep events can be traced, while the processor is sleeping.
 > - `APB1`/`APB2`: they stand for Advanced Peripheral Bus, on which there are the clock sources to which most peripherals and timers are connected.
-The relative clock sources are limited to a maximum of 54 and 108 MHz rispectively when driving *peripheral clocks* and 108 and 216 MHz rispectively when driving *timer clocks*.
+The relative clock sources are limited to a maximum of 54 and 108 MHz respectively when driving *peripheral clocks* and 108 and 216 MHz respectively when driving *timer clocks*.
 For a complete reference of which peripherals/clocks are connected to these two timers refer to the following table.

 | Clock Source          | Maximum<br>Frequency<br>(default) | Timer/Peripheral                                                                                                                              |